Media of Langue: The Interface for Exploring Word Translation Network/Space: Conclusion

 \section{Conclusion}

-In this paper, we archived the materials comprising the “Media of Langue” ~\cite{mol}, a new dictionary and public sculpture devised by Goki Muramoto, which depicts the map of meaning on the boundary between languages solely based on the many events of ``this word was translated into that word'' and the two forces of attraction and repulsion (Philia and Neikos).
-First, the three concepts proposed in this dictionary, Inter-Langue Space, Inter-Langue Network, and Inter-Langue Map/Dictionary, were introduced, and specific algorithms and designs were archived.
+This paper presented \textit{Media of Langue}, a framework for exploring \textit{Word Translation Network}. \textit{Word Translation Network} is a huge network where words are nodes, and translation volume is represented as edges, which was formed by past language translations on the balance between language universality and diversity.

+We defined this network, explained the method of constructing it from a parallel corpus, and performed a preliminary analysis of the network we had created.
+We then explained that we can form a new kind of dictionary that refers to the semantic place of many words at once with a chain of mutual translation by creating a map that explores this network.
+This map serves as a panoramic and nuanced bilingual and synonym dictionary but also suggests our unique engagement with language and meaning, which is not reducible to the traditional use of dictionaries.

-Media of Langue is a ``medium'' between langue and langue but, therefore, a ``medium'' between humans and langue.
-Although there are only signifiers, viewers perceive as the ``unspeakable’’ the possibilities/impossibilities of communication, the universality/diversity of humanity, or the hope/despair of the Tower.
-We hope that this dictionary is used across the world and that it becomes an open platform that continues to reflect contemporary words.
+``Media of Langue'' is a ``medium'' between \textit{langue} and \textit{langue} but, therefore, a ``medium'' between humans and \textit{langue}.
+We hope that this dictionary will be used across the world and that it will become an open platform that continues to reflect the possibilities/impossibilities of communication, and the universality/diversity of humanity.